List of Lancashire County Cricket Club players

 Many players represented other top-class teams besides Lancashire and some played for the old Manchester Cricket Club before 1864.
 Eight of those represented a Manchester team styled Lancashire in 1864 before going on to play in first-class matches for the new club from 1865.
 Players who represented the county before 1865 are included if they also played for the county club but excluded if not.
-All players known to have represented the county before the formation of the county club are included in List of Manchester Cricket Club players.
-The list has been updated to the end of the 2021 cricket season using the data published in Playfair Cricket Annual, 2022 edition.
+The list has been updated to the end of the 2023 cricket season.